You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Anger can have many physical and mental consequences.
 The external expression of anger can be found in facial expressions, body language, physiological responses, and at times public acts of aggression.
 Facial expressions can range from inward angling of the eyebrows to a full frown.
 While most of those who experience anger explain its arousal as a result of "what has happened to them", psychologists point out that an angry person can very well be mistaken because anger causes a loss in self-monitoring capacity and objective observability.

-Modern psychologists view anger as a normal, natural, and mature emotion experienced by virtually all humans at times, and as an emotion that has functional value for individual survival and mutual cooperation.
+Modern psychologists view anger as a normal and natural emotion experienced by virtually all humans at times, and as an emotion that has functional value for individual survival and mutual cooperation.
 However, uncontrolled anger can negatively affect personal or social well-being and may produce deleterious health effects and negatively impact those around them.
 While many philosophers and writers have warned against the spontaneous and uncontrolled fits of anger, there has been disagreement over the intrinsic value of anger.
 The issue of dealing with anger has been written about since the times of the earliest philosophers, but modern psychologists, in contrast to earlier writers, have also pointed out the possible ill effects of suppressing anger on one's well-being and interpersonal relationships.

 From anger on Wikipedia

-Showing 649 talks
+Showing 733 talks

 - Reset Search